Rip up the rule book of business content and wipe your arse with it

 “I like your style, but do you have to swear?”

-But that is part of my style and no one has to swear, the same way we don’t have to have sex, or eat a doughnut but those things give us pleasure.
+But that is part of my style and no one has to swear, the same way we don’t have to have sex, or eat sugary treats – those things give us pleasure.

 “You only do it to shock”